AnGWar26/icsd-pulse/TABLE_INFO.md

 X-axis contains information about how many classes using online resources, paper materials, where classes were canceled, where classes changed in another way, where no change to classes because schools did not close.
 ### Questions
 1. How do the changes to classes vary by Hispanic origin/race?
+2. How do the changes to classes vary by income?

 ***